stpnwf/ZestyTheme/colorschemes/COLORS.md

 #loginPage {background: url(link-to-your-custom-wallpaper.jpg) !important;}
 ```

 To make custom gradients open `images/gradients/coarse-gradients/gradient.ai` in **Adobe Illustrator** (couldn't get one in that shape in Inkscape :/), choose the gradient tool and change all the colors to your `--dark-apparent` including the ones with 0 opacity.
-Export to PNG with 72 p/in resolution and XXXX anti-aliasing.
-Then import the output from Illustrator along with `images/gradients/noise.png` to GIMP or Photoshop (or the template `gradient-noise.xfc`).
-Then put the noise layer on top and set the blending options to `Multiply`¹.
+Export to PNG with 72 ppi resolution and Art Optimized (Supersampling) anti-aliasing.
+Then import the output file along with `images/gradients/noise.png` to GIMP or Photoshop (or the template `gradient-noise.xfc`).
+Then put the noise.png layer _on top_ of the gradient layer and set the blending options of the noise layer to `Multiply`¹.
 Export to PNG.

 Add the following line to Dashboard > General > Custom CSS as well: